-If you have landed on this page then we shall assume that you are preparing and looking for tips on how to score well in the upcoming board exams.
+If you have landed on this page then we shall assume that you are preparing and looking for tips on how to score well in the board exams.
 When we talk about ICSE vs CBSE, it is imperative to know that the CBSE boards are the most preferred choice among students.
 A national-level education body, the Central Board of Secondary Education conducts the 10th and 12th exams every year and with the dates for the exams nearing, the anxiety and stress of scoring well increases.
-In this blog, we will share latest CBSE board exam 2021 latest news dates with preparation tips.
+In this blog, we will share the latest CBSE board exam 2023 latest news dates with preparation tips.